The Family Justice Center

 Established in February 2015, YWCA Spokane Is Proud To Serve As Host Site For The Family Justice Center – A Victim Friendly Wrap Around Approach To Serving Victims of Domestic Violence

-Housed in the YWCA Spokane main office location downtown, the Family Justice Center became the new home of five partner agencies which make up the Spokane Regional Domestic Violence Team including YWCA Spokane legal advocates, City and County law enforcement, and prosecutors.
+Housed in YWCA Spokane’s main office location downtown, the Family Justice Center became the new home of five partner agencies which make up the Spokane Regional Domestic Violence Team including YWCA Spokane legal advocates, City and County law enforcement, and prosecutors.

 For the past twelve years this coalition has worked together to help victims of domestic violence in Spokane.
 The team was formed with the goal of providing coordinated services to victims of family violence and now these services are co-located in a victim centered environment at the YWCA.